galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 >            - *"Type in parameter settings if different from default"*: `random_state=42`
 >        - In *"Output parameters for searchCV?"*: `Yes`
 >
->      The `Ranomd_state` could be set to any arbitrary integer number.
-The purpose is to make determistic and therefore reproducible result.
+>      `random_state` could be set to any arbitrary integer number; its purpose is to ensure a determistic and therefore reproducible result.
 >
 {: .hands_on}